HTTP Caching

 The Cache-Group-Invalidation response header

-belonging to the named groups.
-The header is
+belonging to the named groups, permission the

 processed only on responses to unsafe methods